 In Pisa, you can shop at Coop, Carrefour or Conad City supermarkets (you can find Conad City a short walk from the station if you want to buy food on the way to your accommodation, for example).

-To visit Italy and not have Italian gelato would be a great pity for the taste buds.
+It would be a great shame to visit Italy and not have Italian gelato.
+What’s more, it was in nearby Florence that the gelato originated.
 The best gelateria, Gelateria De´Coltelli , is right by the river.
 They also have excellent gelato at La Bottega del Gelato.

 For street food, try the Schiacciata Con Cecina of chickpeas and Tuscan focaccia bread, which crisps up beautifully.
 You can enjoy traditional Tuscan cuisine at Osteria di Culegna or Ristorante alle Bandierine in the centre.